The barn we converted into a French style market.

 Connecting to our community through the table, beautiful food and health has always been important to us.

 Closing the farm to the public was a difficult, yet necessary decision.
-The interest (back then and it appears to be resurrecting again): how to grow food, prepare meals for your family, canning, goat keeping, chicken keeping was pretty huge.
+The interest (back then and it appears to be resurrecting again): how to grow food, prepare meals for your family, canning, goat keeping, raising chickens, beekeeping, was pretty huge.
 We held weekly classes on many topics that included those domestic life skills.

 We know that everything runs its seasons and sometimes it's hard to stop something that seems so good and healthy. . . but for us, as we look back we know that decision was a necessary one.
-We needed to regroup - make a shift for our family and follow our heart to serve the community in a different way.
+We needed to regroup - make a shift for our family and follow our calling to serve the community in a different way.